growdigital/forestgarden.wales/content/contact.md

 ## Directions from Emlyn

 1. From Newcastle Emlyn, immediate right after the 30 signs, signposted Felin Geri.
-2. Past row of cottages, ¼ mile up the hill
+2. Past Felin Geri, then past row of cottages, ¼ mile up the hill
 3. Round a corner by outbuildings, Penralltgeri Isaf is at the top of the hill on the left, big double wooden gates

 ## Directions from Cardigan